UbiquityRobotics/learn2/docs/requirements/workstation.rst

 .. note::

-    This section assumes that you have already following the **Requirements for a Workstation** section.
+    This section assumes that you are already following the **Requirements for a Workstation** section.

 We will not cover how to install Ubuntu 24.04 itself, since there are many good guides available.
 Instead, here are some usefull resources: